(A) Policy statement and purpose

 If the investigator determines that the ninety-day period must be exceeded, both parties will be informed in writing.

-After interviewing the complainant and the respondent, giving each of them the opportunity to review and comment on their statement and to identify witnesses and provide information, completing witness interviews, and gathering relevant information, the investigator will prepare a preliminary report.
+After interviewing the complainant and the respondent, completing witness interviews, and gathering relevant information, the investigator will prepare a preliminary report.

 Usually, the preliminary report will include the complainants statement, the respondents statement, and a statement from each available witness, and a copy of the other relevant information obtained during the investigation and/or a written summary of it.
 The preliminary report will not contain any findings.